bambooforest/reviews/Macklin-CordesRound2020/review.md

 * https://github.com/bambooforest/reviews/blob/master/Macklin-CordesRound2020/tests.md

-The correlation between the number of phonemes as reported in PHOIBLE for the languages that overlap the phoneme inventory counts is relatively robust, but there are clearly some outliers (differences of up to 19 phonemes for two languages) that may be playing a role in the authors' analyses.
+The correlation between the number of phonemes as reported in PHOIBLE for the languages that overlap with the phoneme inventory counts as reported in the paper is relatively robust.
+However, there are clearly some outliers (differences of up to 19 phonemes for two languages) that may be playing a role in the authors' analyses.

-Furthermore, given that the data and the paper are available openly online, I mentioned the issue of correlation to my colleague Nicholas Lester, who generated a few plots and added some comments that I think the authors may find quite useful.
+Furthermore, given that the data and the paper are available openly online, I mentioned the issue of correlation to my colleague Nicholas Lester (http://nicholaslester.weebly.com/), who generated a few plots and added some comments that I think the authors may find quite useful.
 In sum, we highlight what factors influence the variability found in the authors data.
-For example, lower numbers of segments or lexemes in the authors' data shows greater variability in the difference between PHOIBLE inventories and their data, i.e. smaller sample are less reliable and convergence appears to gain strength around 500 items.
+For example, lower numbers of segments or lexemes in the authors' data shows greater variability in the difference between PHOIBLE inventories and their data, i.e. smaller samples are less reliable and convergence appears to gain strength around 500 items.

-Another question we ask, in regard to comments I made above, is whether consonants or vowels more or less likely to lead to discrepancies between the counts?
+Another question we ask, in regard to comments I made above, is whether consonants or vowels are more or less likely to lead to discrepancies between the counts.

 ## Minor comments

 Nice job on the Shiny app!
-I do hope you get it hosted online for non-R users.
+I do hope you get it hosted online, so that readers can access it without having to load it in R.

 Regarding the data, what is the genealogical coverage of these language varieties?
 Is the sample genealogically balanced within the language families of Australia that it represents?
 How many are languages and how many are dialects?